mkiol/dsnote/README.md

 If you find **Speech Note** useful and would like to support this project, please consider doing one or two of the following:

-- give a &#11088; on [GitHub](https://github.com/mkiol/dsnote) or/and [GitLab](https://gitlab.com/mkiol/dsnote),
+- Give a &#11088; on [GitHub](https://github.com/mkiol/dsnote) or/and [GitLab](https://gitlab.com/mkiol/dsnote).
-- write a review with your applications manager app (Discover, Software or other),
+- Write a review in ypur applications manager app (Discover, Software or any other).
-- tell other people about this app by mentioning it on your social media,
+- Tell others about this app by mentioning it on social media.
-- make a small donation via [Liberapay](https://liberapay.com/mkiol/donate).
+- If you have spare money, make a small donation via [Liberapay](https://liberapay.com/mkiol/donate).

 ## Libraries